uzerpllp/uzerpfrepple/README.md

 ## Connector Installation

 If you run FrePPLe using a python virtualenv, as we prefer to do, you can use `pip` to install the connector.
-If you have installed FrePPLe from the binary packages (e.g. on Ubuntu) then you can follow the `setup.py` method.
+You can also follow the `setup.py` method.

 **Install using pip:**